Circumcision and HIV: Society and culture

-Actor Melusi Yeni became the 1 millionth VMMC against HIV/AIDS transmission in the province of KwaZulu-Natal, South Africa in 2018.
+Actor Melusi Yeni received the 1 millionth VMMC against HIV/AIDS transmission in the province of KwaZulu-Natal, South Africa in 2018.

 The WHO recommends VMMC, as opposed to traditional circumcision.
 There is some evidence that traditionally circumcised men (i.e. who have been circumcised by a person who is not medically trained) use condoms less often and have higher numbers of sexual partners, increasing their risk of contracting HIV.
 Newly circumcised men must refrain from sexual activity until the wounds are fully healed.

 The prevalence of circumcision varies across Africa.
 Studies were conducted to assess the acceptability of promoting circumcision; in 2007, country consultations and planning to scale up male circumcision programmes took place in Botswana, Eswatini, Kenya, Lesotho, Malawi, Mozambique, Namibia, Rwanda, South Africa, Uganda, Tanzania, Zambia and Zimbabwe.

 Advocacy campaigns

 In their analysis of "Stand Proud, Get Circumcised", a public health campaign promoting circumcision as an HIV-prevention strategy in Uganda, Sociologist Sarah Rudrum and colleagues criticize the campaign's materials because they "exploit male anxieties about appearance and performance, drawing on hegemonic masculinity to promote circumcision as an idealized body aesthetic."
 The authors state that the campaign also lacks an overall HIV prevention message.